 - 2018 – $92.9 million

 - 2016 – $167.3 million

 However, federal employees have recently had additional opportunities to increase their giving.
 The CFC in March announced an additional nationwide special solicitation “to support charities serving and affected by Winter Storm Shirley,” which ran through April 9.
 The results have not yet been announced.

 To us, these CFC results reinforce that nonprofits can get the best results from a campaign by:

 - Engaging with supporters in multiple ways.
 A donor is rarely just a donor; they could also be a really valuable and engaged volunteer, advocate, or member.
 And engaged supporters are more likely to feel connected to your mission and your organization for the long term.

 - Continually optimizing online giving methods.
-With mobile-ready donation pages, prefilled donation forms, and other tactics, you can create an easier and more efficient giving experience for donors.
+With mobile-ready donation pages, pre-filled donation forms, and other tactics, you can create a smoother and more efficient giving experience for donors.

 - Communicating your needs related to current events.
 Don’t be afraid to let your supporters know you’re meeting an urgent need in support of your mission.